zephraph/notes/Week in Review/2021/Week 21 -- May.md

 We recorded episode 5 of [[devtools.fm]] on Tuesday with the [[storybook]] crew.
 I've also got [[Orta Therox|Orta]] lined up for this week's episode which I'm pretty excited about.

 I struggled with my relationship with productivity over the week.
 I'm really rubbing up against tension between doing what I want to do versus doing what I think will be good for my growth as an engineer.
 They aren't necessarily the same thing.
 Also, I have this principle of [[Recurse#1 Completion is never the goal|Completion is never the goal]] that I feel like I'm struggling with a bit.
 There are some different veins here...
 I don't want to continue down a path that I feel like isn't serving me or feeling enriching.
-If it's a struglg
+If it's a _productive_ struggle then I _do_ want to keep going.
+I also *do* want to finish some things, you know?
+I feel the need to prove to myself that I can complete things...

+I'll keep thinking on it.

+I think that's most of what I'll cover for this week.
+I did a lot more work on [[procedure]] so definitely check that out and shoot me questions if you have them.
+You can always find my contact details on [my about page](https://just-be.dev/about).